LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Overfitted models have learned patterns in the training data that don't generalize to the real world
     * Often seen as high accuracy on training data set, but lower accuracy on test or evaluation data set.
     * Batch sizes that are larger can increase chances of becoming stuck in a local minima
+    * Solutions (in decreasing order)
       * More training data might help
+      * Add weight regularization
+      * Reduce the capacity of the network (memorize a finite number of patters to drive focus on the most prominent pattersns, which will likely generalize well
       * Use of less features might help
+      * dropout (specific to NN)
     * Higher learning rates run the risk of overshooting an optimal solution or causing oscillation of accurate results
     * Generally good to pair a small batch size and a small learning rate
     * If seeing such a graph as either, overfitting is usually the case (blue is training, red is validation and the dashed line is the target):